 Michele Childs – is considered an expert in employment and labor law.
 She earned a bachelor’s degree in management from the University of South Florida.
-She went on to get a master’s degree in personnel and employment relations as well as her law degree from the University of South Carolina.
+She got a master’s degree in personnel and employment relations and a law degree from the University of South Carolina.

-After graduation, she worked for the law firm Nexsen Pruet, LLC, where she became the firm’s first African American partner.
-She was elected to Richland County Circuit Court in 2006 by the South Carolina General Assembly where she served until taking up her current position as a US Circuit Judge.
+After graduation, she worked for the law firm Nexsen Pruet, LLC, where she became the firm’s first African-American partner.
+She was elected to Richland County Circuit Court in 2006 by the South Carolina General Assembly, where she served until her current position as a US Circuit Judge.

 Wilhelmina Wright –is a United States District Judge of the United States District Court for the District of Minnesota.
-She is the only jurist in Minnesota’s history to be State District Court Judge, Appellate Court Judge, and state Supreme Court justice.
-She was formerly an Associate Justice of the Minnesota Supreme Court, a judge of the Minnesota Court of Appeals, and a Judge of the Minnesota District Court, Second Judicial District (Ramsey County).
+She is the only jurist in Minnesota’s history to be a State District Court Judge, Appellate Court Judge, and state Supreme Court justice.
+She was formerly an Associate Justice of the Minnesota Supreme Court, a Minnesota Court of Appeals judge, and a Judge of the Minnesota District Court, Second Judicial District (Ramsey County).

 Candace Jackson Akiwumi – is an American attorney and judge serving as a United States Circuit Judge of the United States Court of Appeals for the Seventh Circuit since July 2021.
-She was previously a staff attorney at the federal defender program in the Northern District of Illinois from 2010 to 2020 and a partner at Zuckerman Spaeder in Washington, D.C. from 2020 to 2021.
+She was previously a staff attorney at the Northern District of Illinois federal defender program from 2010 to 2020 and a partner at Zuckerman Spaeder in Washington, D.C., from 2020 to 2021.

 Sherrilyn Ifill – is an American lawyer.
-She is a law professor and president and director-counsel of the NAACP Legal Defense Fund.
+She is a law professor, president, and director-counsel of the NAACP Legal Defense Fund.
 She is the Legal Defense Fund’s seventh president since Thurgood Marshall founded the organization in 1940.
 Ifill is also a nationally recognized expert on voting rights and judicial selection.
 In 2021, Time named her one of the 100 most influential people in the world on its annual Time 100 list.

 Lednora Kruger – is an American judge who is an Associate Justice of the Supreme Court of California.
 A native of South Pasadena, California, she graduated from Harvard College and Yale Law School.
 Kruger then clerked for U.S. Supreme Court Justice John Paul Stevens and subsequently worked in private practice and as a professor.
 She served as acting Principal Deputy Solicitor General of the United States from 2010 to 2011 and worked in the Office of Legal Counsel.
 In 2014, California Governor Jerry Brown nominated Kruger to a seat on the Supreme Court of California.
 She was confirmed and was sworn in on January 5, 2015.